Pratikshya-Regmi/Web-Application/README.md

 # Web-Mapping-Application
-Web mapping of the New Federal System of Nepal (Rural Municipality and Municipality).
+Web mapping of the New Federal System of Nepal.